htoochonaung/Azure_For_Red_Team/README.md

 Get-MsolUser -EnabledFilter EnabledOnly -MaxResults 50000 | select DisplayName,UserPrincipalName,@{N="MFA Status"; E={ if( $_.StrongAuthenticationRequirements.State -ne $null){ $_.
 StrongAuthenticationRequirements.State} else { "Disabled"}}} | export-csv mfaresults.csv
 ```
 # Password Hash Synchronization (PHS)
-![Image of Yaktocat](https://security4cloud.fr/wp-content/uploads/2019/07/PasswordSync.png)
+Password hash synchronization is one of the sign-in methods used to accomplish hybrid identity.
+Azure AD Connect synchronizes a hash, of the hash, of a user's password from an on-premises Active Directory instance to a cloud-based Azure AD instance.

+Password hash synchronization is an extension to the directory synchronization feature implemented by Azure AD Connect sync.
+You can use this feature to sign in to Azure AD services like Office 365.
+You sign in to the service by using the same password you use to sign in to your on-premises Active Directory instance
-This attack is not actually targeting Azure AD but exploiting one of its features in order to escalate privileges on the on-premise Active Directory domain it is synchronized with.
+**This attack is not actually targeting Azure AD but exploiting one of its features in order to escalate privileges on the on-premise Active Directory domain it is synchronized with.
 Remember Password Hash Synchronization?
 As explained earlier in this post, a synchronisation account is created by Azure AD Connect on the on-premises Active Directory

+![Image of Yaktocat](https://security4cloud.fr/wp-content/uploads/2019/07/PasswordSync.png)

 # Seamless Single Sign-On (SSO)
 Azure Active Directory Seamless Single Sign-On (Azure AD Seamless SSO) automatically signs users in when they are on their corporate devices connected to your corporate network.
 When enabled, users don't need to type in their passwords to sign in to Azure AD.
 This feature provides your users easy access to your cloud-based applications without needing any additional on-premises components.**When the user wants to connect to Azure AD, the Domain Controller provides him a service ticket for Azure AD.
 Service tickets are encrypted with the password of a computer account named AZUREADSSOACC$, automatically created when enabling this feature**